[Weglot_switcher]

-TWO GREAT HISTORICAL FILMS CROWNED AT THE PESSAC FESTIVAL
+TWO GREAT HISTORICAL FILMS CROWNED AT THE PESSAC FILM FESTIVAL

-A celebration of history and cinema: every year, the Pessac International History Film Festival offers a fascinating array of documentaries and historical fiction.
-Here's a look back at two feature-length films presented at this 34th edition, each of which, in its own way, questions our view of twentieth-century history.
+Celebrating history and cinema, the Pessac International History Film Festival offers a fascinating array of documentaries and historical dramas each year.
+Here's a look back at two feature films presented at this 34th edition, each of which, in its own way, questions our perspective on 20th-century history.

 Riefenstahl, private estate © Vincent Productions